Mik477/Anki-Automation/README.md

 ## Download & Installation

 ### Windows
-1. Download the latest installer from the [Releases](https://github.com/Mik477/Anki-Automation/releases) page or the `installers` folder in this repository.
+1. Download the latest installer from the [Releases](https://github.com/Mik477/Anki-Automation/releases) page or the `Releases` folder in this repository.
 2. Run `AnkiAutomation-Setup-1.0.0.exe`.
 3. Follow the installation wizard.
 4. Once installed, the "Getting Started" guide will open automatically to help you set up the connection to Anki.